catch-design/tech-lead-test/README.md

 ## Submission Instructions

-- All submission artifacts are to be supplied by providing Catch with access to a single github repository
+- All submission artefacts are to be supplied by providing Catch with access to a single github repository
 - **1. Solution** and **2.
 Delivery Estimate** are be supplied as markdown files in a folder named `docs` in the root of your repository, you may ship other artifacts such as images if required.
  An example directory structure is shown below:
 ```